sguir/ppgcourse/exercise_BP.md

 g_baypass -npop 52 -gfile G.hgdp_pods_1000 -nthreads 8 -outprefix hgdp_pod_1000
 ```

-:warning: For the second set of simulations, we are going to use the precomputed file resulting from running the CORE model with the 100000 simulations as input.
+:warning: For the second set of simulations, we are going to **use the precomputed files** resulting from running the CORE model with the 100000 simulations as input.

 8.3.
 Copy the previously obtained results and also those precomputed for 100,000 PODs to the **my_results folder in your laptop**: